yshristika/spoilerBlock/README.md

 - Write ajax code to connect the javascript to call the webserver.

 ## Installation
+- Download the files.
+- Click on
 chrome://extensions/
+- Enable the Developer Mode on the right top corner and click on Load unpacked on left hand corner.
+- Select the downloaded folder and click OK.
+- An extension will be added.

 ### Project make use of -
 - Wikipedia API
 - Flask to create web srver